MS SuperStar II: Service history

-Following the formation of P&O Stena Line, the Stena Invicta was laid up on 1998-02-18.
-In April of the same year she was chartered to Silja Line, Finland for the duration of the 1998 northern hemisphere summer season.
+Following the formation of P&O Stena Line, Stena Invicta was laid up on 18 February 1998.
+In April of the same year she was chartered to Silja Line of Finland for the duration of the 1998 Northern Hemisphere summer season.
 Her registered name remained Stena Invicta, but in Silja Line marketing the ship was referred to with the name Wasa Jubilee in honour of the 50th anniversary of ferry operations from Vaasa, Finland.
 The marketing name Wasa Jubilee was also painted in large letters on the ship's side, alongside the company name.
-The ship stayed in Vaasa—Umeå service for Silja Line from 1998-04-20 until 1998-09-15.
-The following month the Stena Invicta arrived in Zeebrugge, where she was laid up.
+The ship stayed in Vaasa—Umeå service for Silja Line from 20 April until 15 September 1998.
+The following month Stena Invicta arrived at Zeebrugge, where she was laid up.
 In November 1999 her registered owners were changed from Stena Line to P&O Stena Line.
-In December she was chartered to Stena Line U.K., entering service on the Holyhead—Dún Laoghaire route on 1999-12-12.
-At the end of February 2000 her route was changed to Fishguard—Rosslare, but she was withdrawn from service already on 2000-03-20.
+In December she was chartered to Stena Line U.K., entering service on the Holyhead—Dún Laoghaire route on 12 December 1999.
+At the end of February 2000 her route was changed to Fishguard—Rosslare, but she was withdrawn from service already on 20 March 2000.

-In April 2000 the Stena Invicta was chartered to the Norway-based Color Line, with a purchase option included in the charter agreement.
-The ship was re-registered at Nassau, Bahamas, rebuilt at Drammen, Norway and renamed Color Viking.
-On 2000-06-14 the ship entered service on Color Line's Sandefjord—Strömstad service.
+In April 2000 Stena Invicta was chartered to the Norway-based Color Line, with a purchase option included in the charter agreement.
+The ship was re-registered at Nassau, the Bahamas, rebuilt at Drammen, Norway and renamed Color Viking.
+On 14 June 2000 the ship entered service on Color Line's Sandefjord—Strömstad service.
 In May of the following year Color Line utilized their purchase option on the ship.
 She was subsequently re-registered in Norway, with Sandefjord as her homeport.